Lenka-Junova/Lenka-Junova/README.md

 👋 Hi, I’m @Lenka-Junova
-👀 I’m fresh Junior Test Engineer with interest in learning how to code 💞
+👀 I’m a Test Engineer with interest in learning how to code 💞

 🌱 I’m currently learning HTML, CSS, JavaScript, Python 📖 💻